GoogleChromeLabs/webm-wasm/README.md

 $ npm install --save webm-wasm
 ```

+> Note: This is a proof-of-concept and not a production-grade library.

 ## Usage

 webm-wasm runs in a worker by default.
 It works on the web and in in Node, although you need Node 11+ with the `--experimental-worker` flag.